MDAnalysis/MDAKits/docs/source/about.rst

    :width: 600
    :alt: MDAKits, an ecosystem of downstream packages, may be more sustainable

+.. _mdakits-paper:

 Read our SciPy proceedings paper!
 =================================

-To learn more about MDAKits and our vision for more sustainable community developed molecular simulation tools, please see our `SciPy proceedings paper`_.
+To learn more about MDAKits and our vision for more sustainable community developed molecular simulation tools, please see our `SciPy proceedings paper`_:

+   Irfan Alibay, Lily Wang, Fiona Naughton, Ian Kenney, Jonathan Barnoud, Richard J Gowers, and Oliver Beckstein. *MDAKits: A framework for FAIR-compliant molecular simulation analysis* . *In* Meghann Agarwal, Chris Calloway, and Dillon Niederhut, editors, Proceedings of the 22nd Python in Science Conference (SCIPY 2023), pages 76–84, Austin, TX, 2023. doi:
+   `10.25080/gerudo-f2bc6f59-00a`_.

 .. _`MDAnalysis library`: